 3. Setup Kali

 Great!
 Now Kali Linux is installed via WSL, now setup your username and password.

-sudo apt update && upgrade to ensure all packages are current.
+sudo apt update && upgrade to ensure all packages are updated and current.